whitlockjc/dotfiles/README.md

 The purpose of this repository is to store my dotfiles and OS agnostic tooling configurations.
 As you well know, the majority of how you configure your tools is the same across different systems other than some minor environmental differences.
-Where this is the case, like with emacs and my zsh, I have extracted the _environment-specific configuration_ into a convention-based approach where a file is sourced to gather the environment-specific configuration.
+Where this is the case, like with emacs and my zsh, I have extracted the _environment-specific configuration_ into a convention-based approach where a file is sourced to gather this information.
 Where these files are necessary are documented below.

 ## emacs